 Here are some questions to get a better understanding of how the STAR method works.

 A. I encountered a work situation where I was in favor of the company offering free trials to users.
 The idea was not considered feasible by the company superiors because they thought that it is not the best way to spend their resources and time.
 To convince the superiors, I spent a couple of days using a popular analytical tool so that I can keep an eye on users navigating through our website.
 I recorded the users getting to the checkout page and abandoning the website.

-My next step was installing a survey form that the users will see as they were about to leave the website.
+My next step was to install a survey form that the users will see as they were about to leave the website.
 The survey asked the reason for leaving the page and not signing up.
 One option given was the absence of a free trial and it was the most common answer.

 I presented the survey results to the boss.
 The survey provided the evidence I needed to convince them that launching free trials on the website was a good idea.